benkyriakou/tiny-grid/README.md

 @include tiny-grid($grids);
 ```

+## Installation

+We don't need fancy installers.
+Copy [this file](https://github.com/benkyriakou/tiny-grid/blob/master/scss/tiny-grid.scss) into your project.
+Include it in your `main.scss`.
+Bam.
+Done.

 ## Tests

 Tests are written using the [True framework](https://github.com/oddbird/true), and can be invoked by installing the npm dependencies with `npm install`, then running `npm test`.